Surajvc88/Oasis-Infobyte/README.md

 # OIBSIP-DATASCIENCE
 OASIS INFOBYTE DATA SCIENCE INTERNSHIP

 This internship was all about data science and analytics.
 I applied for this internship from the website of Oasis Infobyte.
-I completed all the given tasks by them.
-They have given 5 tasks.
+I completed three of five tasks given by them.
 The description of all the tasks is given below:

 Task-1: IRIS FLOWER CLASSIFICATION I predicted the species of IRIS Flower using the attributes given such as: petal length, sepal length, petal width and sepal width.
 I used Decision Tree classification(ID3 Classifier) for classification of species.